UniMath/agda-unimath/src/foundation/types-with-decidable-existential-quantifications.lagda.md

               ( is-decidable-neg (is-decidable-decidable-family P x))))
 ```

-#### A type has decidable existential quantification if and only if it satisfies the small predicate of having decidable existential quantification
+#### A type has decidable existential quantifications if and only if it satisfies the small predicate of having decidable existential quantifications

 ```agda
 module _